l00sy4/ClementineLdr/README.md

 The injector is planned to be simple, as it's purpose will be to show off the loader itself

-The helper component is where I included the code I used to calculate the function names' hashes
+The helper component contains the code I used to calculate the function names' hashes

 ### Features